bowmanjd/olf22python/slides/presentation.md

 Notes:

-I quickly found that helping others was often hindered...
+This helping others is often hindered by tasks that are

+- taking too much time
+- hard to remember
+- prone to human error

 Thus the desire for automation!
-To improve:
-- Efficiency
-- Repeatability
-- Reliability
+To improve efficiency, repeatability, and reliability.

 All of these are quite desirable with Linux system administration, configuration, whether you are working with an Ubuntu laptop, an Open-WRT router, a datacenter with hundreds of RHEL VMs, or your Archlinux-based homelab.

-(Automation is also helpful and feasible on the BSDs, Mac, and, yes, even Windows.)
+And, yes, even other platforms.

 ---